apache/jena-site/source/about_jena/architecture.md

 internally, the RDF graph is stored in a much simpler abstraction named <code>Graph</code>.
 This allows Jena to use a variety of different storage strategies equivalently, as long as they conform to the <code>Graph</code> interface.
-Out-of-the box, Jena can store a graph as an in-memory store, in an SQL database, or as a persistent store using a custom disk-based tuple index.
+Out-of-the box, Jena can store a graph as an in-memory store, or as a persistent store using a custom disk-based tuple index.
 The graph interface is also a convenient extension point for connecting other stores to Jena, such as LDAP, by writing an adapter that allows the calls from the <code>Graph</code> API to work on that store.